Assets of The Irish Press newspaper company are auctioned.

 Everything was for sale apart from printing presses and archival material, which will be sold by private treaty.
 Receiver Ray Jackson will be fulfilling his duties up to and including sale of the Burgh Quay building itself.
 This will happen once the building is cleared.

-An RTÉ News report by Vincent Wall broadcast on 21 November 1995.
+An RTÉ News report broadcast on 21 November 1995.
+The reporter is Vincent Wall.